 As with coral communities (Table A 9) differences in the taxonomic composition of macroalgal communities (Table A 10) suggest fine scale differences in the combined physical and chemical environments at the monitoring locations.
-Monitoring undertaken by the MMP elsewhere on the GBR demonstrates that at reefs predisposed to high cover of macroalgae, cover is typically variable between years (Thompson et al. 2016).
-Within Gladstone Harbour, variability in macroalgae communities is especially evident at reefs in the Mid Harbour zone where cover and composition vary both from year to year within individual reefs but also between reefs (Figure 7b, Table A 10).
-In contrast, although there is some variability in the overall cover of macroalgae, the community composition at reefs in the Outer Harbour appear relatively stable, with communities consistently dominated by the two brown macroalgae genera, Sargassum and Lobophora (Table A 10).
+Monitoring undertaken by the MMP elsewhere on the GBR demonstrates that at reefs predisposed to high cover of macroalgae, cover is typically variable between years (Thompson et al. 2024).
+Within Gladstone Harbour, variability in macroalgae communities is especially evident at reefs in the Mid Harbour zone where cover and composition vary both from year to year within individual reefs, and between reefs (Figure 7b, Table A 10).
+In contrast, although there is some variability in the overall cover of macroalgae, the community composition at reefs in the Outer Harbour appear relatively stable, with communities consistently dominated by the brown macroalgae family Sargassaceae, and the genus Lobophora (Table A 10).